adam-0522/SATEasily-content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: 'Hi, I''m Adam, tutor from SAT Easily'
     text: >+
-      <div style="text-align: center">I've tutored in different subjects and
+      <div style="text-align: center">I've spent the past 10 years tutoring
-      tests in the past 10 years and SAT is the **most learnable,** **rewarding and worthy** one of them.
-I got a 1530 on my first try, and I have helped over 20 students not only **improve their SAT scores**, but also learned **how to study**, as the Chinese saying goes "授人以鱼不如授人以渔“.</div>
+      various subjects and standardized tests, and the SAT stands out as the most learnable, rewarding, and worthwhile.
+I scored a 1530 on my first attempt, and over the past year, I've helped more than 40 students not only **raise their SAT scores** but also **develop effective study skills**.
+As the Chinese saying goes, '授人以鱼不如授人以渔' — giving someone a fish is not as valuable as teaching them how to fish.</div>

     media:
       title: Title of the video